 - Difficulty in speaking

-- Bacteria or virus due to inflammation of the middle ear which is due to blockage of Eustachian tube (most common cause)
+- Bacteria or virus due to inflammation of the middle ear which is due to blockage of the Eustachian tube (most common cause)

 - Swelling and inflammation of nasal passages